 During April through October 2012, 20 new cases were filed in the Court of Common Pleas, Philadelphia County, Pennsylvania.
-These cases were filed on behalf of 20 Philadelphia firefighters and involve various defendants in addition to the Company.
+These cases were filed on behalf of 20 Philadelphia firefighters and involved various defendants in addition to the Company.
 Five of these cases were subsequently dismissed.
 The first trial involving these 2012 Philadelphia cases occurred during December 2014 and involved three firefighter plaintiffs.
 The jury returned a verdict in favor of the Company.
 Following this trial, all of the parties agreed to settle cases involving seven firefighter plaintiffs set for trial during January 2015 for nominal amounts per plaintiff.

 In January 2015, plaintiffs' attorneys filed two new complaints in the Court of Common Pleas, Philadelphia, Pennsylvania on behalf of approximately 70 additional firefighter plaintiffs.
-The vast majority of the firefighters identified in these complaints are located outside of Pennsylvania.
-One of the complaints in these cases, which involves 11 firefighter plaintiffs from the District of Columbia, was removed to federal court in the Eastern District of Pennsylvania.
+The vast majority of the firefighters identified in these complaints were located outside of Pennsylvania.
+One of the complaints in these cases, which involved 11 firefighter plaintiffs from the District of Columbia, was removed to federal court in the Eastern District of Pennsylvania.
 Plaintiffs voluntarily dismissed all claims in this case on May 31, 2016.
 The Company thereafter moved to recover various fees and costs in this case, asserting that plaintiffs' counsel failed to properly investigate these claims prior to filing suit.
-The Court granted this motion on April 25, 2017, awarding \$0.1 million to the Company.
+The Court granted this motion on April 25, 2017, awarding \$0.1 million to the Company (the "Order").
 After plaintiffs appealed this Order, the United States Court of Appeals for the Third Circuit affirmed the lower court decision awarding fees and costs to the Company.

 With respect to claims of other out-of-state firefighters involved in these two cases, the Company moved to dismiss these claims as improperly filed in Pennsylvania.
 The Court granted this motion and dismissed these claims on November 5, 2015.
 During August through December 2015, another nine new cases were filed in the Court of Common Pleas, Philadelphia County, Pennsylvania.
-These cases involve a total of 193 firefighters, most of whom are located outside of Pennsylvania.
+These cases involved a total of 193 firefighters, most of whom were located outside of Pennsylvania.
 The Company again moved to dismiss all claims filed by out-of-state firefighters in these cases as improperly filed in Pennsylvania.
 On May 24, 2016, the Court granted this motion and dismissed these claims.
 Plaintiffs appealed this decision and, on September 25, 2018, the appellate court reversed this dismissal.
 The Company then filed a petition with the appellate court requesting that the court reconsider its ruling.
 On December 7, 2018, the appellate court granted the Company's petition and withdrew its prior decision.
-The Court has ordered that the parties file additional briefs and a new panel of appellate judges issue a decision.
-On June 25, 2020, the Court issued a decision affirming the trial court's dismissal of these cases.
+On June 25, 2020, the Court issued a decision affirming the trial court's dismissal of these cases with prejudice.